-The District is the recipient of the St. Louis Business Journals "2016 and 2017 Healthiest Employer" award, and the 2016 St. Louis Post Dispatch "Top Work Place" award.
+The District is the recipient of the St. Louis Business Journals "2016, 2017, and 2018 Healthiest Employer" award, and the St. Louis Post Dispatch "Top 100 Work Place" award in 2016 and 2018, ranking #14.

 Average Teacher Salary

 Below is a breakdown of the Average Teacher and Administrator Salaries compared to that of the State of Missouri.
 As you will notice, the District's average salaries well exceed that of the State of Missouri's averages.